0xGunrunner/Get-RBCD-Threaded-py/DISCLAIMER.md

 ### What This Tool Does

-This tool **only performs read operations** against Active Directory via standard LDAP queries.
-It does not:
+By default, this tool **only performs read operations** against Active Directory via standard LDAP queries.

-- Modify any Active Directory objects
+When the `--write-rbcd` or `--clear-rbcd` flags are explicitly used, the tool can **modify** the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute on target computer objects.
+These write operations:

+- Are never triggered automatically — they require explicit command-line flags
+- Require interactive confirmation before execution
+- Only modify a single attribute (`msDS-AllowedToActOnBehalfOfOtherIdentity`)

+The tool does not:

-- Perform any exploitation or attacks
+- Perform S4U2Self/S4U2Proxy ticket delegation or any Kerberos attacks
+- Execute DCSync, PSExec, or any post-exploitation techniques
-- Create, delete, or alter any accounts or permissions
+- Create, delete, or alter any accounts, groups, or other AD objects
-- Write to `msDS-AllowedToActOnBehalfOfOtherIdentity` or any other attribute
+- Modify any attribute other than `msDS-AllowedToActOnBehalfOfOtherIdentity`

-It is an **enumeration tool only** — it identifies potential RBCD attack paths but does not exploit them.

 ### Responsible Disclosure